EricssonResearch/v2x-self-revocation/README.md

 cd simulation

 # 3A: create a new Minikube instance (~1-5 minutes)
-#     Note: by default we use all CPUs and half the memory in your machine
+#     Note 1: by default we use all CPUs and half the memory in your machine
 #     You can override this by setting the MINIKUBE_CPUS and MINIKUBE_MEMORY variables
+#     Note 2: Make sure you are *not* running your shell as `root`, otherwise
+#     Minikube will fail to start.
 #     Expected output:
 #     - A success message similar to "Done! kubectl is now configured..."
 #     - The "./logs" folder created